 5.3.1 Description

 The use device for mobile gaming can be a normal smart phone or AR/VR devices.
-When playing the game, the sensors within the devices produces some data which is needed to perform rendering computing.
+When playing the game, the sensors within the devices produce some data which is needed to perform rendering computing.
 Following the description in S4-190260 (Permanent Document for FS_XR5G as attached to S4-190261), different rendering scenarios exist.
 Rendering may be done exclusively on the device (see clause 5.9.3.1).
 This model follows also the architecture of VR Streaming as specified in TS26.118.

 In other instantiations, all or part of the rendering is done in the network/cloud.